 Disclosure of facts to persons interviewed will be limited to what is reasonably necessary to conduct a fair and thorough investigation.
-Participants in an investigation may be counseled about keeping information private to protect the integrity of the investigation.
+Participants in an investigation may be asked to maintain confidentiality when essential counseled about keeping information private to protect the integrity of the investigation.